littlehorse-enterprises/lh-quickstart-java/README.md

 ./gradlew run --args register
 ```

 You can inspect your `WfSpec` with `lhctl` as follows.
-It's ok if the response doesn't make sense, we have a UI coming really soon which visualizes it for you!
+It's ok if the response doesn't make sense, we will see it soon!

 ```bash
 lhctl get wfSpec quickstart
 ```

+Now, go to your dashboard in your browser (`http://localhost:8080`) and refresh the page.
+Scroll down, and double-click on the `quickstart` WfSpec.
+You should see something that looks like a flow-chart.
+That is your Workflow Specification!

 ## Run Workflow